Vinod Bhatia: Career

 Bhatia also flew two risky single aircraft missions during the war, and managed to comprehensively photograph PAF Base Chaklala and PAF Base Murid.
 From 1974 to 1976, he was deployed to Kut to train Iraqi Air Force pilots on the Su-7, even though he was not a Qualified Flying Instructor.
 Bhatia clocked a total of 1290 hours on the Su-7, the most hours on a Su-7 by an Indian pilot.
 He completed his staff college studies at the Defence Services Staff College in 1977.
 In 1981, as a wing commander, Bhatia became the commander of No. 220 Squadron, which primarily flew the HAL HF-24 Marut.
 No. 220 was the second squadron after No. 10 Squadron to induct the Mikoyan-Gurevich MiG-23, and Bhatia commanded the squadron during this time.
 He led No. 220 Squadron for 2.5 years.
-From 1984 to 1987, Bhatia was the Chief Operations Officer of the Leh Air Base when fighter jets were being deployed there after Operation Meghdoot and the ensuing Indian capture of the Siachen Glacier.
+From 1984 to 1987, Bhatia was the Chief Operations Officer of the Leh Air Base, when fighter jets were being deployed there after Operation Meghdoot and the ensuing Indian capture of the Siachen Glacier.

 Bhatia was promoted to the rank of air commodore in 1988 at the age of 46.
 Starting from 1990, he commanded Srinagar Airbase during the violent Kashmir insurgency.
-For keeping the base combat ready for operations during such volatile conditions, Bhatia was awarded the Ati Vishisht Seva Medal.
+For keeping the base ready for operations during such volatile conditions, Bhatia was awarded the Ati Vishisht Seva Medal on 11 April 1992.
 In 1992, he studied at the Royal College of Defence Studies in Britain.
 From December 1997 to April 2002, Bhatia served as the Air Officer Commander-in-Chief (AoC-in-C) of three air commands.
 Bhatia served as the AoC-in-C of Central Air Command (CAC) during the Kargil War.
 On 26 January 1998, Bhatia was awarded the Param Vishisht Seva Medal.
-Anil Yashwant Tipnis, who was the chief of air staff during the Kargil War, says Bhatia motivated the pilots of the Mikoyan-Gurevich MiG-25 to photograph and reconnaissance enemy positions.
-Tipnis says Bhatia did this when the MiG-25 was considered very risky to fly and not useful for those tasks.
-Bhatia flew in the aircraft during the trials to encourage pilots and crew to also do so.
-Bhatia served as the AoC-in-C of South Western Air Command (SWAC) from 1 November 1999 to 31 July 2001.
-On 1 August 2001, Bhatia was appointed the AoC-in-C of Western Air Command (WAC).
-On the same day, in his capacity as SWAC commander, he inaugurated the Phalodi Air Force Station, located approximately 150 km from Jodhpur.
-On 27 November 2001, after two years of trials, WAC inducted the Mikoyan MiG-29 at Leh Airbase, located 3,350 m above sea level.
+Anil Yashwant Tipnis, the air chief during the Kargil War, says Bhatia motivated pilots of the Mikoyan-Gurevich MiG-25 to photograph and reconnaissance enemy positions.
+Tipnis says Bhatia did this when the MiG-25 was considered very risky to fly and not even useful for those tasks.
+Bhatia flew in the aircraft during the trials to encourage pilots and crew.

+Bhatia served as the AoC-in-C of South Western Air Command (SWAC) from 1 November 1999 to 31 July 2001, succeeding Air Marshal Srinivasapuram Krishnaswamy.
+On 1 August 2001, Bhatia was appointed the AoC-in-C of Western Air Command (WAC), again succeeding Krishnaswamy.
+Air Marshal Michael McMahon succeeded Bhatia as the AoC-in-C of SWAC.
+On the same day, in his capacity as SWAC commander, Bhatia inaugurated the Phalodi Air Force Station, located approximately 150 km from Jodhpur.
+On 27 November 2001, after two years of trials, WAC inducted the Mikoyan MiG-29 at Leh Air Base, located 3,350 m above sea level.
 Bhatia said the MiG-29s at the airbase would give India more access to Central Asia.